ShreyasSawai09/devsecops-tutorial/killerkoda-tutorial/step1.md

 ### Project Repository Setup

-Clone the vulnerable application repository that we'll secure throughout this tutorial:
+Clone the vulnerable application repository that we'll investigate throughout this tutorial:

 Clone the DevSecOps tutorial repository
 ```bash